ENCCS/veloxchem-workshop/content/xTB-geomeTRIC.rst

 .. keypoints::

    - Run a geometry optimization calculation.
-   - Plot the change of energy during optimization.
    - Visualize the change of geometry during optimization.
-   - (Optional) Try geometry optimization with a different coordinate system
+   - (Optional) Try geometry optimization using a different coordinate system

 Introduction
 ------------